 This three semester sequence covers diatonic and chromatic harmony, voice leading, and analysis of appropriate literature.
 It is highly recommended that music majors register for Music 10 their first semester of studies.

-This two semester sequence covers sight singing and dictation of rhythmic, melodic, and harmonic materials.
+This three semester sequence covers sight singing and dictation of rhythmic, melodic, and harmonic materials.
 Music 92 focuses on basic diatonic materials; Music 93 covers more advanced diatonic music.
 Music 92 is designed to be taken simultaneously with, or after, Music 10.
 Music 93 should be taken simultaneously with, or after, Music 11.
 Music 94 should be taken simultaneously with, or after, Music 12.

 Norman Weston- Director of Theory and Composition

 Norman Weston has been on the faculty of Saddleback College since 1989.
 An active composer whose music is widely performed, he received his B.M. and M.M. from Indiana University and his D.M.A. from Northwestern University.
 In 2006 Mr. Weston was named both Saddleback College Professor of the Year and Orange County Community College Professor of the Year.

 One of the most vibrant applied programs offered by any undergraduate music school in the United States, the Applied Program is the Saddleback Music Department's crown jewel.
 Competitive and comprehensive, the Applied Program enrolls students in a weekly applied lesson, an ensemble class (piano ensemble for pianists), and a weekly concert hour, a performance class required of all music majors, during which students demonstrate their performing abilities before their classmates and the Music Faculty, in a professional concert setting.
 Most Applied Program students also enroll in classes such as music theory, music history, and choir.